South Texas Flying Club By-Laws

 Social Events: All Members in good standing, regardless of classification, may attend all Club social events.

-- All Regular Members are required to pay the appropriate membership deposit (Regular or Associate) upon application to join the Club along with the first month's dues.
+- All Regular Members are required to pay the appropriate Membership fee (Regular or Associate) upon application to join the Club along with the first month's dues.
 Monthly dues are intended to cover fixed costs of the club whereas the flight time rates are intended to cover operational costs including short and long term maintenance.
-Monthly dues, aircraft hourly rates and fuel reimbursement limits may be changed to reflect operational costs and financial needs of the Club on an as needed basis by the Board of Officers.
+Monthly dues, aircraft hourly rates and fuel reimbursement limits may be changed to reflect operational costs and financial needs of the Club on an as needed basis by the President and / or Vice President.
 Current rates will be depicted in Appendix A.

 - Monthly dues are assessed in advance at the beginning of every month and are included with a statement of the previous months flying time.
 Any Member whose unpaid balance is carried forward to the next month's billing cycle is classified as past due.
-The flying privileges will be suspended for any member who is past due until the current balance is paid in full.
+The flying privileges will be suspended for any Member who is past due until the current balance is paid in full, including interest penalties and late charges.

-- In the event of unusual or extreme circumstances, the Board of Officers or President and Vice President is authorized to levy special assessments on the membership for the purpose of meeting such situations.
-This action requires a unanimous vote of the Board of Officers and the President and Vice President.
+- In the event of unusual or extreme circumstances, the Board of Officers or President and Vice President is authorized to levy special assessments on the Membership for the purpose of meeting such situations.
+This action requires a unanimous vote of the Board of Officers and the express consent and approval of the President and Vice President.

 - Membership Meetings